 Born in Germany to American parents, Ashley lived in Heidelberg for her first few years.
 She expanded her connection to the German language in high school and college studies, which included some amazing exchange programs in Bonn, Cologne and Munich.
 Ashley taught German at a foreign-language magnet school in Houston, Texas until her children were born; now that her kids are in their final years of high school, she is pursuing a master’s degree in applied linguistics with a focus on foreign language pedagogy.
 She loves martial arts, dance and movement of any sort.
 Ashley is teaching all the German classes at Tara this year.

 Courtney holds a B.A. in Spanish and Fine Arts.
 She has spent significant time abroad, studying at Universidad Veritas in San Jose, Costa Rica, and traveling through Guatemala, Venezuela, London, France and, most recently, the southernmost countries of Africa.
 In 2015, Courtney returned to Tara after a year of living in Zambia, where she taught IB and IGCSE Visual Art at the International School of Lusaka.
-This year, Courtney teaches Spanish at Tara, the job she began here in 2007, in addition to her role as enrollment coordinator.
 In her spare time, Courtney loves to be outdoors, running, biking, and climbing.

 For a long time, Robert visited Boulder twice each year to teach chemistry at Tara.
 A trained Waldorf science teacher, research scientist on the cutting edge of many scientific theories and co-founder of the Emerson Waldorf School in North Carolina, Robert holds a B.S. in Chemistry from Massachusetts Institute of Technology and a Certificate in Waldorf High School Science Education from Antioch New England Graduate School.
 He worked for many years as a software engineer at IBM and is a recipient of IBM’s Corporate Quality Award for innovative work in software development.
 This year, Robert is mentoring his former student at Tara, Keats Dormont, to teach Waldorf chemistry in his inimitable style!